sdtsui/cashRegister/_spike_files/_techDebt/cashRegisterNext.md

 3. ensure all services return JSON or objects, not either/both
   - discounts and inventory should match perfectly
   - transactions may not

+4. Transaction Service no longer returns JSON, remove it from docs and code